 Training and information for residents, their families, volunteers and caregivers – with the participation of employees of long term care facilities as well as the community – about innovative approaches and concrete strategies in order to:

 Bilingual conference and workshops (French and English)

-CLICK HERE TO WATCH REPLAY OF THE LIVE WEBCAST OF THE HVD 2018 CONFERENCE
+CLICK HERE TO WATCH THE REPLAY OF THE LIVE WEBCAST OF THE HVD CONFERENCE 2018

 DOWNLOAD SCHEDULE OF HVD CONFERENCE 2018 (PDF VERSION)

 THE SAINT-CHARLES-BORROMÉE CASE

 The current challenge of nursing homes (NH) is basically to attempt to stay the course towards fulfilment of their mission and role, while checking to ensure that their programming is efficient, suitable for residents and in keeping with their staff's abilities and ratios.
 Furthermore, NHs must re-examine how they deliver their strategies to optimize and improve overall quality.
 Finally, they must continually examine ministerial policy directives regarding the living environment as much in terms of the physical and human environment standpoint as in care practices and service delivery, while respecting the rules of professional ethics.
 Labour relations and relational approaches to residents are also realities to be recognized and challenges to overcome, in the context of respect for the needs and rights of residents.
 On the whole, currently, the various health profiles (ISO-SMAF) of the residential clientele, the available machinery and equipment, the allocated budgets and the healthy cohabitation of residents without ageism or bullying are major challenges.
 These are of serious concern when it comes to ensuring a tightened safety net for vulnerable residents and promoting a culture of proper treatment for all, residents and workers alike.

 Breakout: participants participate in 2 of the 4 workshops in English or French